amir-motlagh/Project-01/README.md

 This project consists of scripts to analyse crime offence occured in Victoria.
 Project 1 Documentation outlining analysis and presentation slides are attached.

-The following scripts file will answer the following questions:
+The following scripts file will generate charts/graphs to answer the following questions:

   1. crime_by_lga.ipnyb
       - What are the trends in number of crimes across different Local Government Area?
       - Which areas have the highest & lowest number of crimes?